NeroReflex/Gishiki/Documentation/docs/usage/routing.md

 ## Conclusions
-You can consider your anonymous functions passed to the routing as your controllers: they will be the glue between your models and your views!

 The router is the fastest and easiest component within Gishiki, because it is the first component that is used and the only one you __REALLY HAVE TO__ use.

 This means that you are now good to go...
 Everything you *MUST* know in order to use Gishiki ends here.

-Everything else is a plus you may need to accelerate the development of your projects!
+Everything else is a plus you may need to accelerate the development of your projects, although you should really learn how to deal with the [Request](request.md) and the [Response](response.md) objects passed to you.